GliaX/e-vent/README.md

 Any of use of this device is done purely at your own risk and liability.
 The developers and associated institutions do not accept any liability for its use.

-**In an ideal world, such a device would never be used on living beings.**

 ![BVM-HALO-VENT-2.1](Media/Prototype 2.1/BVMHALO2.1.resized.jpg)

 ![BVM-HALO-VENT-2.1 controls](Media/Prototype 2.1/BVMHALO2.1-Control.resized.jpg)